gjpelletier/PyOAE/README.md

 The PyOAE package requires that you have already installed numpy, scipy, and PyCO2SYS packages.
 We also recommend that you have installed xarray, cartopy, and matplotlib to analyze and plot maps using from input data from netcdf files.

-# Installation for Python, Jupyter Notebook, and Google Colab
+# Installation for Python, Jupyter Notebook, or Google Colab

 First install the new functions as follows with pip or !pip in your notebook or terminal:<br>
 ```